Updated: Sep 24, 2020

 Scandinavians decorate their home beautifully, effortlessly, and with a sense of well-being.
 It may seem overwhelming to try to create the Scandinavian look, but fortunately, it is all easy.

 The Scandinavian style begins with white walls, natural lighting, no clutter, and lots of soft textiles, natural elements like skins, wood or leather, and of course, candles.
 The simplicity in the expression has a calming and inspiring effect on the mind — a beautiful place to live.

-Here you find the three steps into creating your own personal Scandi Style home.
+Here you will find the three steps to creating your Scandi Style home.

-2) Use the pieces of furniture you already have, but look around: are there any pieces you don't really need, that just creates a dense and dull atmosphere.
+2) Use the pieces of furniture you already have, but look around: are there any pieces you don't need, which creates a dense and dull atmosphere?
 Let it go then.
-As time goes and you need to invest in a new dining table or sofa etc. find a piece that is of high quality and has a clean and minimalistic design.
+As time goes by and you need to invest in a new dining table or sofa, choose high-quality furniture in a clean-lined and minimalistic design.
 Now you have the basics of the Scandi Style